-An early childhood education associate’s degree can open up a variety of career paths for you.
-With this degree, you can work at a daycare, preschool, or even a kindergarten classroom.
+An early childhood education associate degree may be able to open up a variety of career paths for you.
+With this degree, you can pursue work at a daycare or preschool.
 You might also choose to work with young minds outside of an academic setting, as a camp counselor, for example.
-Some people with an Associate of Arts in Early Childhood Education (ECE) go on to get their bachelor’s degree.
+Some people with an Associate of Arts in Early Childhood Education (ECE) go on to get their bachelor’s degree (BA).

 What Is an AA Degree in Early Childhood Education?